content-left-bg.png

 • Supervised work skills placements and work experience options

-The Education Services Department is staffed by a Head of Special Education Services, Special Needs Teachers and Teacher Aides with disability specific training.
-This department is located in K Block and all enquires can be directed to the HOSES.
+The Education Services Department is staffed by a Head of Special Education Services (HOSES), Special Education Teachers and Teacher Aides with disability specific training.
+The Education Services department is located at K Block.

 WebPartZone1_2